-Considering that the DQN offloading design can only deal with the discrete actions.
-The reward acquisition mainly depends on solving the formulated optimization problems at MEC servers, which may increase extra computing burden at the MEC servers.
-In this section, we rely on the DDPG to design offloading policy considering that DDPG can deal with both the discrete and continuous value actions.
+Note that only the discrete actions can be handled by the DQN-based offloading design, where the reward acquisition mainly depends on solving the formulated optimization problems at MEC servers, which may increase the extra computing burden at the MEC servers.
+In this section, we rely on the DDPG to design offloading policy, considering that DDPG can deal with discrete and continuous value actions.
 Different from DQN, DDPG uses the Actor-Critic network to improve the accuracy of the model.
-In this section, we directly regard $\alpha_k(t)$, $p_k^l(t)$, $p_k^o(t)$ and $p_{m,k}^c(t)$ as action instead of disassembling the problem into two parts as in DQN counterpart.
+In this section, we directly regard $a(t)$, $\alpha_k(t)$, $p_k^l(t)$, $p_k^o(t)$, and $p_{m,k}^c(t)$ as the output action instead of disassembling the problem into two parts.

-: In the DDPG offloading paradigm, the system state space action is the same with the DQN based offloading paradigm, which is given by $S(t)= \big\{ {\bf h}(t-1), {\bf C}(t) \}$ As in the DQN offloading paradigm, the agent can only observe the delayed CSI due to channel estimation operations and feedback delay.
+{\bf System State Space}: In the DDPG offloading paradigm, the system state space action is the same as the DQN-based offloading paradigm, which is given by

+where ${\bf h}(t-1)$ and ${\bf C}(t)$ defined in \eqref{state}.
+As in the DQN offloading paradigm, the agent can only observe the delayed version of CSI due to channel estimation operations and feedback delay.

-{\bf System Action Space}: In DDPG offloading paradigm, we utilize the value of $p_{m,k}^c(t)$ to indicate the MEC server selection, that is, $p_{m,k}^c(t)=0$ represents that there is no partial task at user $k$ offloaded to the MEC server $m$.
-In other words, the MEC server $m$ is not chosen by user $k$.
-If $p_{m,k}^c(t)$ is not equal to $0$, it means that the user $k$ decides to offload partial tasks to the MEC server $m$.
-Since the user can only connect to one MEC server within a time slot, only one $p_{m,k}^c(t)$ is not $0$ with a dedicate $m$.
+{\bf System Action Space}: In DDPG offloading paradigm, the value of $p_{m,k}^c(t)$ is utilized to indicate the MEC server selection, which $p_{m,k}^c(t)=0$ represents that there is no partial task at intelligent terminal $k$ offloaded to the MEC server $m$.
+In other words, the MEC server $m$ is not chosen by intelligent terminal $k$.
+If $p_{m,k}^c(t)$ is not equal to $0$, it means that the intelligent terminal $k$ decides to offload partial tasks to the MEC server $m$.
+Since the intelligent terminal can only connect to one MEC server at one time slot, only one $p_{m,k}^c(t)$ in any time slot is not 0, and the remaining ones are $0$.
 The action space of DDPG offloading paradigm can be expressed as